 Inspire Malibu is California’s premier opioid detox recovery treatment center.

-We specialize in opioid and opiate detox services at our facilities in Agoura Hills and Malibu, California.
-We offer detox treatment for people living near the surrounding areas of Woodland Hills, Calabasas, Hollywood, Thousand Oaks, Westlake Village, Studio City, Sherman Oaks, Oxnard, Ventura, Tarzana, Encino, and Santa Barbara.
+We specialize in opioid and opiate detox in Los Angeles at our facilities in Agoura Hills and Malibu, California.
+We offer opioid detox treatment for people living near the surrounding areas of Woodland Hills, Calabasas, Hollywood, Thousand Oaks, Westlake Village, Studio City, Sherman Oaks, Oxnard, Ventura, Tarzana, Encino, and Santa Barbara.

 Opioid abuse has become an absolute epidemic in the United States.
 The American Society of Addiction Medicine (ASAM) Opioid Addiction 2016 Facts & Figures report states that in 2012, over 250 million prescriptions were written for opioids in the US.
 That’s enough to give every adult in the country a bottle of painkillers.